John Peckham: Early life

 Peckham came from a humble family, possibly from Patcham in East Sussex.
 He was born about 1230 and was educated at Lewes Priory.
 About 1250, he joined the Franciscan order at Oxford.
 He then went to the University of Paris, where he studied under Bonaventure and became regent master, or official lecturer, in theology.
 While at Paris, he wrote a Commentary on Lamentations, which sets out two possible sermons.

 For years Peckham taught at Paris, where he was in contact with many of the leading scholars of his time, including Thomas Aquinas.
-He famously debated Aquinas on at least two occasions during 1269 and 1270, during which Peckham defended the conservative theological position, and Thomas put forth his views on the soul.
+He famously debated Thomas on at least two occasions during 1269 and 1270, during which Peckham defended the conservative theological position, and Thomas put forth his views on the soul.
 The Thomist doctrine of the unity of form was condemned after these debates.
 His theological works later were used by his pupil Roger Marston who in turn inspired Duns Scotus.

 Peckham also studied other fields, however; and was guided by Robert Grosseteste and Roger Bacon's views on the value of experimental science.
 Where Peckham met Bacon is not known, but it would have been at either Paris or Oxford.
 Bacon's influence can be seen in Peckham's works on optics (the Perspectiva communis) and astronomy.

-In the field of optics, Peckham was influenced by Euclid, Pseudo-Euclid, Aristotle, Augustine, al-Kindi, Avicenna, Alhazen, Grosseteste, and Roger Bacon.
+In the field of optics, Peckham was influenced by Euclid, Pseudo-Euclid, Aristotle, Augustine, al-Kindi, Avicenna, Alhazen, Robert Grosseteste, and Roger Bacon.
 Of these, historian David Lindberg argues, "Alhazen is by far the most significant, and Peckham could speak of his intention to 'follow in the footsteps' of the author".